-The design features two L-shaped towers that face each other as “clasped hands”, cradling an elevated terrace and courtyard and are joined above by a transparent connector.
+The design features two L-shaped towers that face each other as “clasped hands” cradling an elevated terrace and courtyard, joined above by a transparent connector.
 On the southern façade, a skin of folded glass panels emulates water cascading over rock formations and provides shading for the glass curtain wall behind.
 Counterbalancing the activity of the public-facing façade, the northern sides of the two towers embrace simplicity in an unadorned glass curtain wall system that reveals the building structure.
-The design emphasizes transparency, exposing the impact of science to the community.
+The design emphasizes transparency to showcase the impact of science to the community.

-Inside, the building program is hyper-flexible, enabling research groups to shift focus depending on where discoveries lead and will include innovation spaces, collaborative spaces, core labs, research labs and work areas.
-Double height research floors allow for a floating faculty office mezzanine, offering an opportunity for greater interdisciplinary exchange, and glass storefronts under deep overhangs at the ground level invite passers-by to approach.
+Inside, the building program is hyper-flexible, enabling research groups to shift focus depending on where discoveries lead.
+Abundant innovation spaces, collaborative spaces, core labs, research labs and work areas allow building users to work in a variety of settings.
+Double-height research floors allow for a floating faculty office mezzanine to promote greater interdisciplinary exchange, while glass storefronts under deep overhangs at the ground level engage passers-by.
 A glass-enclosed pedestrian bridge across Franklin Boulevard connects the core campus to this new district, making an elegantly impactful announcement of the campus across this busy thoroughfare.

 AEI Affiliated Engineers